KenAuXD/Simple-Python-Photo-Editor/README.md

 # Simple-Python-Photo-Editor
-mini project in polyU comp1002
+Mini project in PolyU Comp1002 with GUI :D